 With this NEJM article, each physician delivered a strong opinion for tobacco users to fully quit and encouraged the practice of setting a dedicated quit date.
 While maintaining only a harm reduction strategy, there is a suspicion that the user may continually fall back on vaping as a ‘less guilty’ alternative than combustible cigarettes, possibly lessening the motivation to change.

-The CDC also reported our most recent data about middle school and high school usage of e-cigarettes.
+The CDC also reported recent vaping research data about middle school and high school usage of e-cigarettes.
 At this time, vaping seems to be more popular than combustible tobacco for youths.
 In 2016, 4.3% of middle school students and 11.3% of high school students reported vaping over the past 30 days.
 This amounts to over 2 million overall users.

 Based on what we know about nicotine addictive risk, initiation of any nicotine use, especially for a youth, can carry insidious potential lifetime consequences depending on trajectory.
 For every new student who is trying the practice of vaping who otherwise wouldn’t have used tobacco, we suffer a blow from a public health perspective.
 Tobacco continues to be the number one preventable cause of death around the world.
 New nicotine users are at risk every day of developing a nicotine addiction, regardless of levels of carcinogens or the nature of vaping as a less harmful alternative than tobacco.

 We do not know how many young e-cigarette users will transition to combustible cigarettes or live in an alternating fashion between vaping and tobacco.
-We also do not have any known data about e-cigarette use and comorbid conditions such as depression and anxiety.
+We have yet to do vaping research about comorbid conditions such as depression and anxiety.
 Both of these conditions are highly comorbid with teen smokers, hence we have some reason to believe that youths engaged in the practice of vaping may have such additional struggles at a higher rate than control groups.

 Electronic cigarettes fill a complex middle ground in the discussion around nicotine addiction.
 While delivering a less-toxic alternative to consumers than combustible cigarettes, their use remains a health problem.
 For individuals in recovery, there is clear evidence that smoking cessation strengthens overall recovery rates as well as extends one’s life.
 Does switching to vaping suffice if you’re trying to make healthy changes?
 How should this be approached with young adults, especially those who are first-time users?